ohira-s/PicoFM_Synth/Doc/UsersManual.md

 ### 6-3.
 ALGO:1:<1>+2 (RT2)

 You can see the FM algorithm of the current sound.
+You can change the algorithm by turning RT2.
 On this page, FM algorithms are shown with something like an expression.
 For istance, '<1>\+2' or '<1>\*2'.

 |NOTATION|DESCRIPTIONS|